Knowtie/UnityUtilities/FileIO/readme.md

 FileIO is a set of C# utility classes for persisting data into files.
 Unlike GameDataIO which is limited to a serialized data of a single type, FileIO doesn't work with serializes.
 It's intent is to create an uncoupled data storage mechanism that can handle any type you want.
-It's format is extremely efficient as stores binary data in the files with no markup (unless you want it).
+It's format is extremely efficient as stores binary data in the files with one 4 byte identifier and no other no markup (unless you want it).

 When this library was created, it was designed to store vertex, triangle and uv information for 4 Unity3D Meshes and restore them quickly.
 The example below is how to implement one mesh.
-The difference between 4 meshes and 1 is nothing more than a loop to store or retrieve 4 one after the other.
+The difference between 4 meshes and 1 is nothing more than a loop to store or retrieve the four in a collection; one after the other.

 The the library comes with two different types of persistence mechanisms.
 One for persisting List<T> and another for persisting a single object instance.
 These are referred to as Filers; so there is a ListFiler for List<T> and a DataFiler for a single instance.
 It's relatively easy to create others, and how to do this is described below.